 You know charcoal is supposed to have superabsorbent properties, so why not tackle sweaty pits with it?
 Schmidt's Deodorant Stick, Charcoal Magnesium is a product of pure ingenuity.
 While charcoal sucks up sweat, magnesium and other naturally derived ingredients like arrowroot and coconut oil neutralize odors and hydrate your skin.
 Schmidt's …

-Schmidt's Deodorant Stick for Sensitive Skin goes on easy and fights hard against body odor.
+Schmidt's Natural Deodorant for Sensitive Skin goes on easy and fights hard against body odor.
 This plant-based formula uses ingredients like coconut, tea tree oil, jojoba oil, arrowroot, and essential oils to keep you smelling fresh all day long.
 Schmidt's deodorant for sensitive skin uses magnesium instead of aluminum to help combat odors without …

 Change your personal care routine for the better with this Oars + Alps Natural Deodorant.
 This natural deodorant stick is aluminum-, alcohol-, glycols-, triclosan-, paraben-, phthalate-, sulfate-, and talc-free.
 It’s made with natural ingredients that fight against odor-causing bacteria, and because there’s no alcohol or aluminum, you won’t get …

 Of course, it does — otherwise there’d be no point to it.
-To find a natural deodorant that works for you, read our list of natural deodarants above, focusing on natural scents and options that make sense for you and your household.
+To find a natural deodorant that works for you, read our list of natural deodorants above, focusing on natural scents and options that make sense for you and your household.

 Here’s the thing you should know about natural deodorants before you switch from an antiperspirant — it can take your body up to a whole month before it properly adjusts to using a natural alternative for your pits.
 Next, be prepared for the extra sweating and body moisture that you’ll have during the transition process.
 Again, that’s due to the fact that your body was previously used to using an antiperspirant that contained chemicals like aluminum to control sweat and stop your body’s natural sweating activity.
 Think of it this way, when your body starts using a natural deodorant, it's basically detoxing from other products you've used before.